-Miriam Akhtar is a positive psychologist and leading practitioner of the science.
+Miriam Akhtar is a positive psychologist and leading practitioner of the science of flourishing.
 She is among 100 global experts invited to contribute to The World Book of Happiness and has been named by Top Santé magazine as one of ‘100 Names You Need to Know in Health & Well-being.‘

 “Miriam is the best positive psychologist in Britain.
 She is passionate about growth and has a wonderful way of using her knowledge to inspire.”
 Lucy Barfoot, Director, Lightbox.

-Miriam is the author of 4 books.
-Positive Psychology for Overcoming Depression is the first self-help guide to using the science of happiness to recover well-being.
+Miriam is the author of 5 books including Positive Psychology for Overcoming Depression.
 A bibliotherapy study conducted at Sheffield Hallam University has shown that it does help people overcome depression and improve their well-being.
-It has been recommended for Books on Prescription by the founder, Prof Neil Frude.
+It has been recommended for Books on Prescription by founder, Prof Neil Frude.
 Her latest book What is Post-traumatic Growth shows how people can grow through adversity.
-Miriam contributed to the World Book of Happiness and its follow-up the World Book of Hope, Gratitude, How to Appreciate Life’s Gifts and Real Calm, a new book from Psychologies magazine which will be published in 2017.
-Her latest book What is Post-traumatic Growth shows how it is possible to grow through adversity, the silver lining that emerges from life’s most difficult experiences.
-It will be out in May 2017 (Watkins).
+Miriam contributed to the World Book of Happiness and its follow-up the World Book of Hope, Gratitude, How to Appreciate Life’s Gifts and is an expert in Psychologies’ Real Calm.

 Positive psychology is the science of strengths.
-Her top 5 VIA character strengths are Perspective, Social Intelligence, Appreciation of Beauty & Excellence, Creativity and Humour, which are mostly in the Virtue of Wisdom & Knowledge.
-In StrengthsFinder her top 5 are Intellection, Input, Strategic, Activator and Futuristic, mainly in the leadership theme of Strategic Thinking.
+Her top VIA character strengths include Perspective, Social Intelligence, Creativity, Appreciation of Beauty & Excellence and Humour.
+These are mainly located in the virtue of Wisdom & Knowledge.
+In StrengthsFinder her top 5 are Intellection, Input, Strategic, Activator and Futuristic, across the leadership theme of Strategic Thinking.